jpkim921/galaxies/Readme.md

 # GALAXIES

 Small app that uses NASA's api.
 Specifically NASA Image and Video Library.
 This little app is meant to help practice Flask and to access and serve API data.
+Will also use this to practice and review Javascript.

 https://api.nasa.gov/
 https://images.nasa.gov/docs/images.nasa.gov_api_docs.pdf